Lafayette Aqueduct Pathway Project

 Within Lafayette's downtown, the pathway right-of-way provides direct connections to BART as well as providing access to new and existing housing sites, employment, and commercial/retail and institutional land uses.

-Design work will begin on the pathway project in summer 2025.
+Design work began on the pathway project in 2025.
 The work will move the project from conceptual to a final design that's ready for construction.

 EBMUD Aqueduct Pathway Study